 (100%), Analysis and Intake Area (100%), and Administration (50%), division travel costs (70%); and data purchases.
-Direct cost is based on expenses at the end of the fiscal year.
+Direct cost is based on actual expenses at the end of the fiscal year.
+Budget funds encumbered for solicitations not yet awarded or staff positions not filled are excluded.
 Indirect costs of mainframe support and miscellaneous administrative expenses are excluded.
 Salary, travel and contract appraiser expenses are maintained by the Budget and Internal Accounting Division.
-PTAD maintains computer files of property value comparisons (or ratios) included in the annual Property
+PTAD maintains computer files of property value comparisons (or ratios) included in the annual Property Value Study.

-Value Study.
 The cost per correction is estimated at 50 percent of the average cost of a sample.